azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

+# AI Developer College Day2 - Custom Vision

+As we have looked at Azure Machine Learning Service, MLOps, Cognitive Search, Cognitive Services so far and saw how we can enrich our applications with machine learning.
+As a developer I can use those REST APIs and enrich my applications without having deep data scientist knowledge.
+As final challenge we have prepared a small application which adopts a pre-trained object detection model.
+This shows the entire lifecycle and brings together best of both worlds.

 # Using an Azure Custom Vision Object Detection model to detect Logos in a web browser (using TensorFlow)

 This example shows you how to use a Machine Learning, which was created with the [Microsoft Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) service, in a web browser application.